 1. Harvest Date

-You can understand skin contact by testing the differences in tea flavor by varying how long it sits in hot water.
+You can understand the skin contact concept by testing the differences in tea flavor by varying how long it sits in hot water.

 3. Hot Fermentation vs. Cool Fermentation

 Fermentation temperature is another technique that changes resulting fruit flavors and color in a wine.
 A hot fermentation can get up to 80-100 °F (26-37 °C — nearly hot tub temperature) as the yeasts metabolize and produce alcohol.
-Warmer fermentations are usually used for red wines for increased color and tannin.
+Warmer fermentations commonly work for red wines to increase color and tannin.
 There are also several minimalist producers practicing warmer fermentation temperatures on white wines.
 Their goal is non-interventionist wine making that is more in tune with the conditions of the vintage.

 4. Pump Overs vs. Punch Downs

-Pumpovers can extract higher amounts of tannin in a wine depending on the frequency and force.
+Pumpovers extract higher amounts of tannin in a wine depending on the frequency and force.
 Some pump over systems are basically wine sprinklers, offering a gentler extraction and some aggressively stir up the fermentation tank.
-For larger fermentation tanks in commercial operations, much needed oxygen comes through a pumpover device.
+For larger fermentation tanks in commercial operations, much needed oxygen comes through a pump over device.

 Punch downs, on the other hand, are a very delicate way of stirring a wine.
 They keep skins from getting too extracted and little to no amount of added oxygen in the fermentation.
 Punch downs are typically done by hand and are more popular with non-interventionist winemaking.